Iberia

 How We Handle Iberia Differently

 We submit directly to Iberia's claims department in Madrid, citing the specific ECJ precedent that applies.
 Iberia's cooperative approach means most valid claims are paid within 4–6 weeks.
 For rejected claims, we escalate to AESA (Spanish State Agency for Aviation Safety) — their ADR decisions are binding.
-Iberia's compliance rate at ADR stage exceeds 80%.
+Iberia's ADR process is available for escalation.

 02Common Iberia Disruptions